omarathon/firebase-post-json/README.md

  - **Google Gson** - com.google.code.gson, gson, development version: 2.8.5

 ## Main Files
- - **FirebasePostJson.java** - The central file combining the auxiliary files, posts a JSON file to a Google Firebase (essentially a wrapper for firebase4j posts with additional JSON processing).
+ - **FirebasePostJson.java** - The central file combining the auxiliary files, posts a JSON file to a Google Firebase (essentially a wrapper for POST requests within firebase4j, however with additional JSON processing).
  - **Example.java** - An example use of FirebasePostJson.

 ## Auxiliary Files